chloestipinovich/Grass-Pollen-Forecasting/README.md

 ### Testing and Validation

 Given temporal dependence between observations in time series data, adaptations of the usual randomised holdout procedures are generally used to test and validate time series models [(Cerqueiraetal, 2020)](https://www.researchgate.net/publication/344667575_Evaluating_time_series_forecasting_models_an_empirical_study_on_performance_estimation_methods).
-We used a procedure involving a rolling or sliding window for the test, train and validation splits [(Tashman 2000)](https://www.researchgate.net/publication/247087596_Out-of_sample_tests_of_forecasting_accuracy_a_tutorial_and_review).
-The method we used is illustrated in the diagram below and has been adapted from a diagram by [Cochrane (2018)](https://towardsdatascience.com/time-series-nested-cross-validation-76adba623eb9).
+We used a procedure involving a rolling or sliding window for the test, train and validation splits [(Tashman, 2000)](https://www.researchgate.net/publication/247087596_Out-of_sample_tests_of_forecasting_accuracy_a_tutorial_and_review).
+The method we used is illustrated in the diagram below and has been adapted from a diagram by [(Cochrane, 2018)](https://towardsdatascience.com/time-series-nested-cross-validation-76adba623eb9).

 ![trainTest](images/traintestSplitting.png)